Wisconsin Lt. Gov. Mandela Barnes joins US Senate race

 “I’m running for the United States Senate because when things get tough, we shouldn’t lower our expectations,” Barnes said in a statement.
 “Instead of changing our dreams, we need to change the game.
 Hard-working Wisconsin families deserve every opportunity, but politicians like Senator Ron Johnson aren’t delivering.”

 Johnson has not said yet whether he will seek a third term, but through June he had raised more money than any of the Democratic candidates at that point.
+Johnson’s spokeswoman did not immediately return a message seeking comment.

 Barnes brings some name recognition to the Democratic field that includes other current office holders, political newcomers, a doctor and an executive with the Milwaukee Bucks.